French Kiss (Lil Louis song): Structure and usage

 Distinctions of this song are that it is based on a single note (F-natural) and that it gradually slows down to a complete stop, marked by the sound of female moans, and then gradually speeding up.
 This was an innovative feature for any dance track at that time.
 The song includes a more erotic vocal performance than the title implies.

 The American 12-inch single was never released commercially on compact disc.
 It was sampled heavily on Josh Wink's single "How's Your Evening So Far?"—credited to Wink vs. Lil Louis.
 It was also sampled on the Wiseguys' 1998 song "Au-Pair Girls".
 In 1990, French TV presenter Lagaf' used a sample of the song in a parodic version under the name Bo le lavabo (WC Kiss).

-The song was also sampled on a remix of "The Loco-Motion" for Kylie Minogue's 1990 Enjoy Yourself Tour titled "The Oz Tour Mix", which remained unreleased in studio form for many years until it was finally released on the bonus disc of remixes of the 2002 compilation Greatest Hits '87–'92.
+A remix of Sonia's 1990 single "You'll Never Stop Me Loving You" called the "Kissing mix" was created by adding Sonia's vocals onto the song's instrumental version.
+It was also sampled on a remix of "The Loco-Motion" for Kylie Minogue's 1990 Enjoy Yourself Tour as the "The Oz Tour Mix", which remained unreleased in studio form until it appeared on the bonus disc of remixes of the 2002 compilation Greatest Hits ’87–’92.

+The main riff was used by Black Box on its song "Open Your Eyes" in 1990.

 The track was featured on the 1999 Carl Cox DJ album Non-stop 2000—CD 1, starting roughly midway through track six, "Funk on the Roll".
 Cox seamlessly mixed it in the background continuously, through the whole of the next track "Let It Roll", before it plays in its entire original form as track eight.

 The song's moans are sampled as part of the beat on "Custom Made (Give It to You)" by Lil' Kim, which appeared on her album The Notorious K.I.M.

+In 2014, Norwegian singer Annie released the protest song "Russian Kiss" (which condemns Russia's anti-gay laws), that used a reworked instrumental of Louis' track.
 Robyn's 2018 song "Send to Robin Immediately" creates a slow build using a sample of "French Kiss".

+The 2026 promotional single and first track of the album Confessions II (2026) by American singer-songwriter Madonna, "I Feel So Free", samples the song.
+It was written and produced by Madonna and Stuart Price, with co-production by Arca.
+Later versions of the song, like the Peggy Gou remix also sampled Louis' song.